x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

 or nonRepudiation.
 However, it MUST NOT contain other values.

-Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in Section 4 of
+Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in {{Section 4 of I-D.draft-ietf-lamps-rfc8708bis}}.
-{{!I-D.draft-ietf-lamps-rfc8708bis}}.

 # Signature Algorithms